pupil-labs/pupil-docs/src/invisible/README.md

+---
+description: Using your Pupil Invisible for the first time?
+Follow the steps in this section to get up and running.
+---

 # Getting Started

 Using your Pupil Invisible for the first time?
 Follow the steps below to get up and running.

 <v-divider></v-divider>

 ## 1. Set up your new Companion Device.

 The Companion Device included in your Pupil Invisible box is a new device.
 It has never been turned on, so it will require setup.

 Create a new Google account or use an existing Google account during setup.

 ## 2. Install and start Pupil Invisible Companion App.